raboof/akkaserverless-wirelessmesh-java/README.md

 To deploy the container as a service in Akka Serverless, you'll need to:

-1. Push the container to a container registry: `docker push -t <registry url>/<registry namespace>/akkaserverless-wirelessmesh-java:latest`
+1. Push the container to a container registry: `docker push <registry url>/<namespace>/akkaserverless-wirelessmesh-java:latest`
-1. Deploy the service in Akka Serverless: `akkasls svc deploy wirelessmesh <registry url>/<registry username>/akkaserverless-wirelessmesh-java:latest`
+1. Deploy the service in Akka Serverless: `akkasls svc deploy wirelessmesh <registry url>/<namespace>/akkaserverless-wirelessmesh-java:latest`

 _The above command will deploy your container to your default project with the name `wirelessmesh`.
 If you want to have a different name, you can change that._